oluseguncodess/learning-sass/README.md

 # Welcome 👋🏾

-I'm currently learning sass/scss and i'm document my progress here till I finish learning
+I'm currently learning sass/scss and i'm documenting my progress here till I finish learning

 ## What I have learnt
 Here are the list of things i've learnt so far;